IoannisKyriazis/Satellite-Communications-Exercises/README.md

 # Satellite Communications Exercises

-In these exercises, we calculate link budget between Satellite and Ground Station, we calculate system temperature, we calculate the Sub-Satellite Point and we use the AGI STK software.
+In these exercises, we calculate link budget between Satellite and Ground Station, we calculate system temperature and we calculate the Sub-Satellite Point.

 Language: Greek (Ελληνικά)